ivmarkov/espfactory/README.md

 Sample ways to cross-compile:

-(NOTE: If `cargo` greets you with a "note: the `XXX` target may not be installed" error, install the target first with `rustup target add XXX`.)
+(If `cargo` greets you with a "note: the `XXX` target may not be installed" error, install the target first with `rustup target add XXX`.)

 ### With [`cargo-zigbuild`](https://github.com/rust-cross/cargo-zigbuild)

-> Note: does not support cross-compiling to Windows.
-For Windows, use some of the other options.

 ```sh
 cargo install cargo-zigbuild